zerob13/tiny-mcp-runtime/packages/node/README.md

 ## Introduction

-`tiny-mcp-runtime-node` is a library for managing Node.js runtime environments.
+`tiny-mcp-runtime-nodejs` is a library for managing Node.js runtime environments.
 It can automatically download, install, and execute specified versions of Node.js, storing the runtime files directly in the dependency package for easy application packaging and distribution.

 This library is particularly suitable for applications that need to embed Node.js environments, such as Electron applications, build tools, and testing frameworks.